28 Nursing Interview Questions & Answers To Land Your Dream Job- 2022 Guide

-A: No, I enjoy the personal contact with my patients, and the comradeship with my colleagues unique to nursing.
-I plan on advancing my career as a nurse, not a doctor.
-I enjoy the medical field tremendously, and plan to continue my nursing education throughout my career.
-I have no ambition to be a doctor, just the best nurse that I can be.
+A: No, I appreciate the personal contact with my patients and the camaraderie with my coworkers that is unique to nursing.
+I want to further my career as a nurse rather than a doctor.
+I am really interested in the medical area and want to further my studies as a nurse throughout my career.
+I don’t want to be a doctor; I simply want to be the greatest nurse I can be.

 A: My friends would probably say that I’m pleasant but persistent.
 I make and keep friends easily and I never give up.
 I know that if I try hard enough I can achieve anything.
 Loyalty is one of my biggest qualities and my friends would attest to that too.

 Those are some of the types of nursing interview questions that you can expect to be asked in an interview.
 Of course, the actual questions will be different for each hospital and healthcare facility but these give you a general idea of what to expect.

 Q26: How did you manage the extra stress related to the COVID crisis?

 A: I was concerned but I had a clear understanding of the situation and therefore knew what I needed to do.
 I stayed calm and did not allow it to affect the other nurses on my ward.
 We pulled together, brought in extra staff, and had enough supplies to facilitate the needs of our patients for the most critical hours.